Mc-Zen/zero/src/accessibility.typ

     t: "tona",
     W: "vat",
     Wb: "veber",
+    "%": "procènt",
+    "‰": "promíle",
   ),
 )

 // Register of the shorthands for special powers that a language has.
 This
 // can be a string that is appended to the constituent unit (with a space)
 // or a function that takes the translated constituent unit.
 #let power-shorthands = (
   en: (
     "2": "squared",